- Future Students

 Students are not allowed to complete two clinicals in any one semester.

-A minimum grade of "C" in each athletic training course is required.
+A minimum grade of "C" in each athletic training course with the exception of the clinical and practicum classes.

 Students are expected to conform to the Code of Student Conduct as stated in the Louisiana College Student Handbook.